 There’s a launderette less than 5 mins walk from the hotel at 26 Via Napoli (immediately after the unremarkable Galleria Margherita).
 You’ll see a green sign saying ‘Internet Point’ on the left as you walk down, the laundrette is in the cellar.
 I was charged €15 for a sizable service wash, about 3kg, but you might get it cheaper elsewhere.
 An untried alternative is Lavasciuga at 116/118 Via Principe Amedeo.

-This was intentionally meant to be quite a practical post, written mainly for the benefit of my colleagues.
-Hopefully it will be of use to others though.
-Time for some food now I think…
+This was intentionally meant to be quite a practical post, written mainly for the benefit of my colleagues although hopefully it will be of use to others too.